-Weather vs. Climate
+Weather vs Climate

-Weather is what it's like outside today, tomorrow, next week, next month, etc. For example, the weather can be cloudy, sunny, rainy, windy, hot, or cold.
+Weather describes the day-to-day conditions in a particular place.
+Weather is what it's like outside today, tomorrow, next week, next month, etc. For example, the weather can be cloudy, sunny, rainy, windy, hot or cold.